Metal-Snake/rom-hack-manager/README.md

 - _Name_: A name of your choosing (usually the name of the hack).
 This will be the name of the folder created by the tool inside the game folder.
-- _Download URL_: URL for downloading the zip file.
-For example, you can find this URL on SMWCentral.
+- _Download URL or local zip path_: Either a URL for downloading the zip file (for example, from SMWCentral) or a path to a local .zip file.
+On macOS and Linux you can use `~` as a shortcut for your home directory (for example:
+  `~/Downloads/hack.zip`).

 | <img src="./docs/images/download_hack.gif" alt="Download a hack manually" width="400px" max-width="100%" style="border: 1px solid black; border-radius: 10px;" /> |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------: |